-We have incurred significant operating losses since our inception, including operating losses of \$9.5 million, \$14.6 million and \$14.0 million for the years ended December 31, 2018 and 2019 and the six months ended June 30, 2020, respectively.
-As of June 30, 2020, we had an accumulated deficit of \$68.2 million.
+We have incurred significant operating losses since our inception, including operating losses of \$11.0 million, \$14.6 million and \$9.5 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+As of December 31, 2020, we had an accumulated deficit of \$65.2 million.
 In addition, we have not commercialized any products and have never generated any revenue from product sales.
 We have devoted almost all of our financial resources to research and development, including our clinical trials and preclinical development activities.

 We expect to continue to incur significant additional operating losses for the foreseeable future as we seek to advance product candidates through clinical development, continue preclinical development, expand our research and development activities, develop new product candidates, complete preclinical studies and clinical trials, seek regulatory approval and, if we receive regulatory approval, commercialize our products.
-In order to obtain FDA approval to market any product candidate in the United States, we must submit to the FDA a New Drug Application, or NDA, demonstrating to the FDA's satisfaction that the product candidate is safe and effective for its intended use(s).
+In order to obtain FDA approval to market any product candidate in the United States, we must submit to the FDA a New Drug Application ("NDA") demonstrating to the FDA's satisfaction that the product candidate is safe and effective for its intended use(s).
 This demonstration requires significant research and extensive data from animal tests, which are referred to as nonclinical or preclinical studies, as well as human tests, which are referred to as clinical trials.
 Furthermore, the costs of advancing product candidates into each succeeding clinical phase tend to increase substantially over time.
 The total costs to advance any of our product candidates to marketing approval in even a single jurisdiction would be substantial and difficult to accurately predict.
 Because of the numerous risks and uncertainties associated with the development of drug products, we are unable to accurately predict the timing or amount of increased expenses or when, or if, we will be able to begin generating revenue from the commercialization of products or achieve or maintain profitability.
 Our expenses will also increase substantially if or as we: